sca-secure-library-sca25519/sca25519/README.md

 The scalar multiplications are marked in red.

-To help reproduce the side-channel evaluation, for each of the implementations we upload 100 traces under the following link: https://www.dropbox.com/scl/fo/3zjd5m4oc77c5qgob7kxf/h?dl=0&rlkey=59774fmckgv5k8z87dbk7gpqk.
+To help reproduce the side-channel evaluation for each of the implementations, we upload 100 traces under the following link: https://www.dropbox.com/scl/fo/3zjd5m4oc77c5qgob7kxf/h?dl=0&rlkey=59774fmckgv5k8z87dbk7gpqk.

 The first byte of the attached data to each trace indicates the TVLA set (0 - fixed, 1 - random input and fixed key, and 2 fixed input and random key).
 The rest of the data corresponds to the input point and the scalar.